SkylineTimothyVanPoucke/dataminer-docs/develop/devguide/Connector/ConnectionsWebSocketsImplementation.md

 Sec-WebSocket-Version: 13
 ```

-If the URL used to set up the connection comes from a parameter value, e.g. from parameter 10, then specify url="10" (hard-coded values are not supported for the url attribute).
+The URL is used to set up the connection and must come from a parameter value, e.g. from parameter 10, then specify url="10", hard-coded values are not supported for the url attribute.
+WebSocket communication is not recognised when there is no url parameter defined and no packets will leave DataMiner.
+You can simply define a parameter and leave it empty.

 For example, suppose you need to connect to ws://10.4.2.8:4601/x-nmos/events, then there are two possibilities: